 For music or concert photography, I would try to shoot as wide open as possible to let in the maximum amount of light.
-In these situations, you usually can’t use flash, and you’re often shooting handheld, so a fast lens is a must.
-You’re usually shooting from a greater distance from your subject, so the depth of field is less of an issue in this instance.
+These are usually low-light conditions where you can’t use flash, and you’re often shooting handheld.
+This means a fast lens is a must.
+You’re usually shooting from a greater distance from your subject, which makes depth of field less of an issue.
 As always, it’s a trade-off.

 Best aperture for macro photography

 For macro photography, you are very close to the subject matter, which affects the depth of field.
-In order to give yourself the maximum depth of field you can, you want to shoot on a tripod with a very small aperture.
+In order to give yourself the maximum depth of field, shoot with a tripod and a very small aperture.
 A minimum of f/16, but even f/22 if your lens will allow it.

 Depending on your subject matter, you may even want to try focus stacking.
-If you’re focus stacking, then you want to take advantage of the sharpest aperture of your lens, which for most lenses is around f/5.6 to f/8.
+If you’re focus stacking, then you want to take advantage of the sharpest aperture of your lens.
+For most lenses, this is around f/5.6 to f/8.